 GBSNA has earned multiple awards and recognitions:

-2022: Samantha Coombs-Pierce - GBCC Student Leadership Award: presented to a student leader who has given honor to his/her position through leadership and has selflessly served the greater interest of the GBCC student body.
+GBCC Student Leadership Award: presented to a student leader who has given honor to his/her position through leadership and has selflessly served the greater interest of the GBCC student body.
+2021: Ashley Atkinson 2009: Susan Kent 2008: Coreen Toussaint 2005: Nancy Smart

-2005: Nancy Smart - GBCC Student Organization Advisor of the Year: given to a recognized student club or organization advisor who best demonstrates his/her dedication to the organization, the College, and the community through their contributions.
+GBCC Student Organization Advisor of the Year: given to a recognized student club or organization advisor who best demonstrates his/her dedication to the organization, the College, and the community through their contributions.
+2021,2018: Laurie Murray 2012: Lori Mancuso

 “I had a really great experience at Great Bay and would recommend this program to anyone.
 The entire staff made the past two years the best time I’ve ever had during school.”